danielschw188/Revelio/README.md

 ## References

-Schwabe, Daniel et al. (2020): „The transcriptome dynamics of single cells during the cell cycle“.
+Schwabe et al. (2020): „The transcriptome dynamics of single cells during the cell cycle“.
 In: Molecular Systems Biology; DOI: 10.15252/msb.20209946